The Fruit Of The Spirit Is Love (Part 9. Love's Aspect - Temperance)

 "Therefore submit to God.
 Resist the devil and he will flee from you."
 (James 4:7)

-Having the facet of love called temperance (according to popular notion) is something that affects only the individual.
-They think, that the decision to control the self will only effect that one person.
+Having the facet of love called temperance does not affect only the individual.
+The modern understanding of a "virtue" such as temperance is that an individual adopting such a thing is only effecting themselves since the mental process changing is in the individual himself.
+They believe, that a person's decision to control their self will only affect that one individual.
 That simply is not true.
 The dramatic improvement in each person that loves this way is undeniable, but it is love and love never is about the self.
 Love is active and is a way to communicate and reach others and a way to worship the God of heaven.
 It is much like a suit of armor.
-See it there?
+See it there in the illustration above?
 It covers the whole body and protects against damaging objects that would cut, hurt and destroy.
 It is functional.
-It moves with the soldier and better allows battle, to swing the sword, to swing the hammer of truth.
+It moves with the soldier and allows better function in battle, to swing the sword, to swing the hammer of truth.
 Temperance is like armor that hardens a person to sin and places a barrier to it that makes the man of God feel safe within its snug fit.

 Here is the long and the short of it.
-No one can love God while loving his neighbor and still practice sin.
+No one can love God and love his neighbor and still practice sin.
 No one does both at the same time.
 If they are doing any of the works of the flesh mentioned above they are not loving God nor are they caring about the people around them.
 Temperance is a work of love.
-When one is displaying temperance, his wife is secure, his neighbors, friends, strangers feel secure and more open to the gospel.
-He becomes more trustworthy.
+When one is displaying temperance, his wife is secure, his neighbors, friends, strangers feel comfortable around him and more open to the gospel.
+He becomes more trustworthy in their eyes.
 Let's face it, are you going to discuss intimate spiritual matters with the town drunk?
 Of course not, the next day your business would be spread all over town!
 Temperance brings a strength and it is one of the strongest aspects of love.
 The focus on the Lord necessary for temperance fosters a heart of worship and gratefulness.
 Plus, the focus grows the love in that man's heart and he is also better able to love his wife, family, and all others around him because the Love of Christ is pouring through him like he was a faucet turned all the way on, in a flood of active caring.

 How do we practice temperance and the other facets of love that make up the fruit of the Spirit?

 First, make sure of your salvation.
-Learn that it is Godthat indwells you.
+Learn that it is God that indwells you.
 Wrap your mind around that.
 Know that God will never leave you nor forsake you, and He is there for a reason - to empower you to do a work for HIm.
 He wants you to help save the lives of all who will listen.
 His Son, Jesus, came to die for everyone and everyone needs a chance to accept that salvation.
 In order to be used for this most important task, you yourself must make sure that you have the Spirit of God indwelling you.
-God cannot indwell someone that does not know Him nor has come to Him to ask Him to be Savior in his life.
+God will not indwell someone that does not know Him personally nor has come to Him to ask Him to be Master and Savior in his life.

-Second,once you are sure that you have asked Jesus into your life then you must realize why He did not take you immediately home to be with Him.
-He didn't do that because He wants you to reach out with His love to those around you.
+Second, have you ever wondered why God leaves you here on the earth after you are His saved adopted child because you have received Him as Savior?
+He did not take you immediately home to be with Him because He wants you to reach out with His love to those around you.
 It is His love that will empower you.
 Make up your mind to take up a position so as to utilize God's power.
-Make up your mind not to rely on your own strength - but instead to tap into the power on high.
+Make up your mind not to rely on your own strength - but instead to tap into the power on high, limitless power.